munificent/craftinginterpreters/book/superclasses.md

 <aside name="may">

-"May" might not a strong enough word.
+"May" might not be a strong enough word.
 Presumably the method *has* been overridden.
 Otherwise, why are you bothering to use `super` instead of just calling it directly?